 Your Board believes that fostering long-term and institution-wide relationships with stockholders and maintaining their trust and goodwill is a core Chevron objective.
 Chevron conducts extensive engagements with key stockholders.
 These engagements routinely cover governance, compensation, social, safety, environmental, human rights, and other current and emerging issues.
 In addition, we have an extensive investor relations outreach effort, in which members of senior management routinely meet with major investors to review Company strategies, financial and operating performance, capital allocation priorities, and near-term outlook.
 We use all of these sessions to ensure that the Board and management understand and address the issues that are important to our stockholders.

-In an effort to continuously improve Chevron's governance processes and communications, Chevron has developed and follows an Annual Engagement Plan and Process to systematically identify and plan its engagements and to proactively address important issues.
-The Annual Engagement Plan and Process is supervised by an Engagement Steering Committee, which is composed of senior executive officers.
-The
+In order to continuously improve Chevron's governance processes and communications, Chevron follows an Annual Engagement Plan and Process.
+Through this program, we are able to identify and address topics that are raised by our stockholders.